Demographics of Darjeeling: 2001 census

-As per the 2001 census, the Darjeeling urban agglomeration (which includes Pattabong Tea Garden), with an area of 12.77 km², has a population of 109,163.
+As per the 2001 census, the Darjeeling urban agglomeration (which includes Pattabong Tea Garden), with an area of 12.77 km2, has a population of 109,163.
 Also, the town has an additional average diurnal floating population of 20,500–30,000, mainly consisting of tourists and visitors.
-The population density is 8548 per km².
+The population density is 8548 per km2.
 The sex ratio is 1017 females per 1000 males – which is higher than the national average.
 The town houses about 31% of its population in the slums.
 This is the result of the unprecedented urban growth due to the unsustainable migration in the area (mainly of daily wage earners) for better opportunity.

-Religion
+Ethnic groups and languages

+In the 2011 census, between them they practiced Hinduism (66.51%), Buddhism (23.9%), Christianity (5.1%) and Islam (3.9%).
+The Lepchas were considered the main indigenous community of the region, their original religion being a form of animism.
+The Gorkhali community was a complex mix of numerous castes and ethnic groups, with the roots of many in tribal and animist traditions.
+The accelerated growth of the town's population and the tightly packed living conditions in which different ethnicities mixed had created syncretic cultures in Darjeeling which had evolved away from their historical roots.

-The major religion in the district is Hinduism, followed by Buddhism.
-Christians and Muslims form the minority.
-The majority of the populace are ethnic Nepali. ethnic groups include the Lepchas and Bhutias.
-The Kiratis are Rais, Limbus, Yakkhas Sunuwars, Dhimals and The Indian Gorkha ethnic groups include Chhetri, Thakuri, Bahun, Jogi/Sanyasi, Magar, Gurung, Kami, Damai, Tamang, Newar, Thami, Sherpa, Yalmo Other communities are the Bengalis, Marwaris, Anglo-Indians, Han Chinese, Biharis and Tibetans.
-Nepali is the lingua franca of Darjeeling; others are Tibetan, Hindi, English and Bengali.
+Indigenous ethnic groups include the Lepchas and Bhutias.
+The Kiratis are Rais, Limbus, Yakkhas Sunuwars, Dhimals and The Indian Gorkha ethnic groups include Chhetri, Thakuri, Bahun, Jogi/Sanyasi, Magar, Gurung, Kami, Damai, Tamang, Newar, Thami, Sherpa, Yalmo.
+Other communities are the Bengalis, Marwaris, Anglo-Indians, Han Chinese, Biharis and Tibetans.
+Nepali is the lingua franca of Darjeeling, and is spoken as a first language by all Gorkhas. others are Tibetan, Hindi, English and Bengali.
+Previously languages such as Rai, Limbu, Lepcha and Magar were widely spoken among many of the Gorkhas, but since the 1960s speakers of these languages have shifted rapidly to Nepali and lost their original tongues.

 As of 2016, the population of the town of Darjeeling was predominantly Gorkha or Nepali speaking.
 There were also smaller numbers of Lepchas, Bhutias, Tibetans, Bengalis, Marwaris and Biharis.
-In the 2011 census, between them they practiced Hinduism (66.5%), Buddhism (23.9%), Christianity (5.1%) and Islam (3.9%).
-The Lepchas were considered the main indigenous community of the region, their original religion being a form of animism.
-The Nepali community was a complex mix of numerous castes and ethnic groups, with the roots of many in tribal and animist traditions.
-The accelerated growth of the town's population and the tightly packed living conditions in which different ethnicities mixed had created syncretic cultures in Darjeeling which had evolved away from their historical roots.